davewragg/davewragg.github.io/_posts/2021-01-23-the-righteous.md

 - Impending doom!
 - Fruit-based cocktails!

 I think that should give you a flavour of things.
 Don't forget to get your preorders in early - you can find a bevy of links on the [Books page](/books).
-The cover art is by the stellar [Gavin Reece](https://meiklejohn.co.uk/artist/Gavin_Reece_ND).
+The cover art, by the way, is by the stellar [Gavin Reece](https://meiklejohn.co.uk/artist/Gavin_Reece_ND).
+How many characters can you recognise?

 ## Trivia Time!